redcartel/node-express-typescript-starter-2022/README.md

 # Node Express Typescript Starter for 2022

-*"A minimally opinionated node & express starter for 2022"*
+*"A minimally opinionated express & typescript starter for 2022"*

 A minimal but useful node & express & typescript starter template with some default middleware and testing.